The Moose in the Noösphere

-Harry Joe willed the pain away from his crushed knees.
-He chanted a sweat lodge chant, wishing he had tobacco.
+He willed the pain away from his crushed knees and chanted a sweat lodge chant, wishing he had tobacco.
 The womans upside down eyes shone round in apprehension.
 She started to tremble convulsively.
 “Youre shaking, then?
 Well, good.
 That will tighten your muscles, keep the blood flowing.
 This is a good thing.”
-Harry Joe Soctomah thought of Martha Stewart cooking cheery meals in her prison cell.
-“There’s a Twinkie in the lining of my coat.
-It’s a little stale.”
+Harry Joe Laviolette, spoiled Jesuit, thought of Martha Stewart cooking cheery meals in her prison cell.
+“Theres a Twinkie in the lining of my coat.
+Its a little stale.”
 The woman smiled.

 “Would you like to hear a story—a very old story—about you and me and why we are here?”

 A look of surprise replaced her look of resigned despair.
-She shuddered as somewhere off on the Res, a coyote howled.
+She shuddered as a hunting coyote howled.
 Harry Joe put on his best confessional voice.